sathvikbhagavan/Micrograd.jl/README.md

 This is a Julia implementation of [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd).

 I implemented it just for fun and understanding how reverse mode AD works.
 Any contributions on making it better are welcome!

+This is a toy package only for educational purposes.